argoproj/argo-cd/docs/developer-guide/architecture/components.md

   also possible to run the system without certain components if a specific group of functionality isn't desired.
-- **Single responsibility**: Helps to determine where the different types of functionality should be implementation which drives for better system cohesiveness.
+- **Single responsibility**: Helps to determine where the different types of functionality should be implemented which drives for better system cohesiveness.
 - **Reusability**: Clearly defined interfaces helps in functionality discoverability which benefits reusability of services.